jeremykardash/project-2/README.md

 Proposal/Report
-    -This folder contained the text files for the projet including the proposal and the final report.
+    -This folder contains the text files for the projet including the proposal and the final report.

 Resources
-    -This foldeer contains the original csv's that we used for transofrmation.
+    -This folder contains the original csv's that we used for transofrmation.
 These are raw data sets with no alteration to them

 Validated_Date
 -This folder contains the data that had been run through out data_validation script.
 One the data entered our resource folder it was checked for duplicates and consistency throughout.
 The validated data was then used for transformation.